replaysMike/AnySerializer/README.md

 ### Providing custom type mappings

-If you find you need to map interfaces to concrete types that are contained in different assemblies, you can add add custom type mappings:
+If you find you need to map interfaces to concrete types that are contained in different assemblies, you can add custom type mappings:

 ```csharp
 var originalObject = new SomeComplexTypeWithDeepStructure();